wpelevator/vendor-isolator/README.md

 - PHP 7.4 or later
 - [Composer v2](https://getcomposer.org/upgrade/UPGRADE-2.0.md)

+## How it Works

+- It registers itself as a Composer plugin when you add it to your project through the [`extra.class` directive in the `composer.json` file](composer.json) pointing to `WPElevator\Vendor_Isolator\Plugin` in [php/class-plugin.php](php/class-plugin.php).

+- It hooks into `pre-autoload-dump` and `post-autoload-dump` Composer events and uses [nikic/php-parser](https://github.com/nikic/PHP-Parser) to rewrite the namespaces and classname references for *all non-development dependencies*.
+It ignores all global function and classes.

 ## To Do

 - Describe how this is different from php-scoper and other projects.